 Each registration and subscription is for the personal use of the registered user or subscriber only.
 You may not share your log-in details or password with any other person.
 You may not share or transfer your subscription.
 The Economist does not allow multiple users (networked or otherwise) to access the Site and/or any Digital Application through a single name and password and may cancel or suspend your access to the Site and/or a Digital Application if you do this, or breach any of these Terms without further obligation to you.

 The Economist offers different types of subscriptions (“Subscriptions") including, for example, subscriptions to print issues of 1843.
 The Economist reserves the right to vary the amount of content and types of service that it makes available to different categories of users at any time.

 The digital element of Subscriptions to customers in Relevant Countries is supplied by EDSL and EDSL sets the general terms and conditions for such supply.
 ENL supplies and sets the general terms and conditions that apply to all other Subscriptions (including those containing a digital element to customers other than those in Relevant Countries).
-The Relevant Countries are Norway, Switzerland and all countries in the European Union from time to time.
+The Relevant Countries are India, New Zealand, Taiwan, South Korea, Norway, Switzerland, all countries in the European Union from time to time and any other countries as determined by The Economist from time to time.

 The Economist will try to process your Subscription promptly but does not guarantee that your Subscription will be activated by any specified time.
 By submitting your payment and other subscription details, you are making an offer to us to buy a Subscription.
 Your offer will only be accepted by us and a contract formed when we have successfully verified your payment and contact details, at which point we will provide you (or, in the case of a gift Subscription, the recipient of the gift) with access to the Subscription.
 You will receive written confirmation when your Subscription offer has been accepted (beginning the fulfilment of a Subscription does not signify acceptance).